Turkish Cuisine in Siglap: sadly now gone, a victim of the dread Covid.

 Need I say any more – just look at it.
 This is the meat platter from Turkish Cuisine @ Siglap.
 Just down the road from where we live luckily, and just across from Siglap South Community Centre where Amy does ballet.
-Yep I like that location.
+Yep, I like that location.
 So it is actually at 162 Upper East Coast Road.
 Give them a bell @ 6244 9891 – the owner is a TOP guy.
-Had a really good chat with him this night.
+Had a really good chat with him that night.

-Now we really got in to this.
+Now we really got into this.
 No #1 son this night and we did overorder a tad, as our usual dustbin was not with us.
 But hey we had this the next day.
 Double whammy.
 So Mary and I clearly with eyes bigger than stomachs ordered a few bits and pieces including the beautiful mixed grill platter – loads of shish kebabs, mutton, chicken etc. with that beautiful char flavour, and then BOOM in hit the spices.

 Simply called Ezme.
 No not an itchy skin condition.
 This is something the Semi-naked Chef has never tried so thank you to Turkish Cuisine @ Siglap for that.
 So what is Ezme I hear you asking?
-Well it goes like this; fresh tomato, cucumber, onion, green chili, parsley, and dill – all crushed in to this dipping thing.
+Well it goes like this; fresh tomato, cucumber, onion, green chilli, parsley, and dill – all crushed in to this dipping thing.
 Only way I can describe it sorry Turkish Cuisine @ Siglap.

 Also known as Icli Kofte, or Kibbeh (so I read).
-It’s a deep fried, corny, lamby, torpedo of heaven.
+It’s a deep-fried, corny, lamby, torpedo of heaven.
 Crunchy and chewy on the outside and then you hit the minced lamb on the inside.
 Not really spicy as in heat, but spicy as in flavour.
 A little squeeze of lemon juice to add another combination of flavour and your are pretty damn well set.
 Got to have!!!

 It’s a crunchy fried shredded something, packed with melted cheese, topped with crushed pistachio and almonds and served with a drizzle of cream as a moat to the castle.
 Sounds all a bit strange?
 I hear you there.
 But this is SUPERB.
 You get texture combos going off all over the place and then flavours ping, pong around your gob!!!